orsdev/pizza-cafe/README.md

 ## About Project

-A simple CSS GRD website
+A simple CSS GRID website

 ## Built With